-Fishery and Stock Trends Recent Trend in Biomass or The recent (2008 to 2012) trend in biomass is unknown.
-Industry Proxy surveys of core fisheries areas in 2012 and 2013 suggest scallop abundance in those areas was low compared with estimates from the 2005-07 surveys.
-Recent Trend in Fishing F{est} cannot be estimated for this fishery for recent years.
-Intensity or Proxy Catches in 2010-11 and 2011-12 were the lowest on record.
-There was no fishing in 2012-13.
+Fishery and Stock Trends Recent Trend in Biomass or The recent (2008 to 2014) trend in biomass is unknown.
+Industry Proxy surveys of core fisheries areas (Bream Bay and Rangaunu Bay) in 2012 and 2013 suggest scallop abundance in those areas was low compared with estimates from the 2005-07 surveys.
+The 2014 industry survey of Bream Bay suggested a slightly higher biomass than in 2012 and 2013; no survey of Rangaunu Bay had been conducted by early November 2014 Recent Trend in Fishing F{est} cannot be estimated for this fishery for recent years.
+Intensity or Proxy Catches in 2010-11 2011-12 were the lowest on record.
+There was no fishing in 2012-13 and essentially no fishing in 2013-14.
 Other Abundance Indices CPUE is not a reliable index of abundance (Cryer 2001b).
 Trends in Other Relevant - Indicator or Variables

 Projections and Prognosis

-Stock Projections or
+Stock Projections or Stock projections are not available.

-Prognosis Stock projections are not available.
+Prognosis

 Probability of Current Catch

 causing Biomass to remain Soft Limit: Unknown

 below or to decline below Hard Limit: Unknown

 Limits

 Probability of Current TACC

-causing Biomass to remain Very Likely (> 60%)
+causing Biomass to remain Very Likely (> 90%)

 below or to decline below

 Limits

 Probability of Current Catch

-or TACC causing Unlikely (< 40%)
+or TACC causing Very Likely (< -90%)

 Overfishing to continue or to

 commence

-Assessment Methodology and Evaluation Assessment Type Level 2: Partial quantitative stock assessment Assessment Method Biomass surveys and CAY management strategy Assessment Dates Latest assessment: 2007 Next assessment: Unknow Overall Assessment Quality 1 - High Quality Rank Main data inputs (rank) Biomass survey: 2007 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions Current model has been in use since 2005 Major Sources of Uncertainty - dredge efficiency during the survey - growth rates and natural mortality between the survey and the start of the season - predicting the average recovery of meatweight from greenweight - the extent to which dredging causes incidental mortality and affects recruitment
+Assessment Methodology and Evaluation Assessment Type Level 2: Partial quantitative stock assessment Assessment Method Biomass surveys and CAY manag gement strategy Assessment Dates Latest assessment: 2007 Next assessment: Unknown Overall Assessment Quality 1 - High Quality Rank Main data inputs (rank) Biomass survey: 2007 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions Current model has been in use sin ce 2005 Major Sources of - dredge efficiency during the sur vey Uncertainty - growth rates and natural mortali ty between the survey and the start of the fishing season - predicting the average recovery of meatweight from greenweight - the extent to which dredging cau ses incidental mortality and affects recruitment